-This Oven-Roasted Tri Tip steak recipe is an easy-to-make, low-cost, and super flavorful alternative to expensive steak cuts like filet mignon, but it’s still amazingly tender and tasty.
+This Oven-Roasted Tri Tip steak recipe is an easy-to-make and super flavorful alternative to expensive steak cuts like filet mignon, that’s packed with flavor, using this oven-roasted technique.

 » You might like this Oven-Baked Tomahawk Pork Chop and this Honey Sriracha Brussels Sprouts recipe.